hymced/project1-game/README.md

 - change `%` to `vw`
 - finish to implement player and re-enable it?
 - bug when bomb when thre is already no floor below
-- find better solution to workaround for restartGifAnim()
+- find better solution to workaround for restart gif anim
 - fix `FIX` when needed
 - fix typo in old commit message
+- fix spawn so it auto corrects its timeout delay based on how low before the alert is discarded (save time before and after)
+- in Chrome Dev Tools > Elements > div.walk > img > flex: 1 0 auto; appears (even if not enabled) while commented out in css! weird... (browser cache issue?)

 <br>